-Branson's island empire operates like a resort, but you must book the entire palace, which can accommodate a total of 30 courtiers and an additional six children.
-You could say this is the experience of a lifetime, but some — who have done it once already — are compelled to return for more of the bliss that is life on Necker Island.
-Accommodations consist of the Great House (which was recently rebuilt after a fire destroyed it) and six Bali Houses, featuring furniture that was designed and built in Bali, disassembled, shipped over and reassembled in the Caribbean.
-The cottages share a plunge pool or private infinity pool, and for all there are endless stretches of sandy beach, surrounded by coral reefs.
+Branson’s island empire operates like a resort, but you must book the entire palace, which can accommodate a total of 26 courtiers.
+You could say this is the experience of a lifetime, but some—who have done it once—are compelled to return for more of the bliss that is life on Necker Island.
+Accommodations consist of the Great House and three Bali Cottages, which were designed and built in Bali, disassembled, shipped over and reassembled in the Caribbean.
+Each of the cottages comes with its own swimming pool; and for all there are endless stretches of sandy beach, surrounded by coral reefs.
 If you need a rest from the sun, the bar is always open, movies are played on a giant screen TV, a library offers a quiet place to read and there is an excellent dining room.

 we were here, the resort turned out amazing dishes, considering

 the limited resources and isolation of the property, and

 said dishes were accompanied by carefully selected, premium

 wines.
 A salad of duck foie gras with lentils and crispy